Racial injustice themes fill empty NFL stadiums

-Jason Myers kicked the ball through the end zone to open Seattle’s season at Atlanta.
-No one else on the field moved.
+ASSOCIATED PRESS (WDVM) — Jason Myers kicked off to start the Seahawks’ season-opener against the Falcons, and the ball sailed through the end zone for a touchback.
+No one moved a step.

-After years of pleading with their league to act against systemic racism, NFL players were prepared to wait another 10 seconds to make their point.
+After years of pleading with the NFL to act against systemic racism, they were willing to wait another 10 seconds to make their point.

-Teams opening their seasons in empty stadiums on Sunday knelt, locked arms, raised fists in protest or stayed off the field entirely for the “Star-Spangled Banner” and the Black anthem “Lift Every Voice and Sing” as the once-reluctant league brought racial injustice to the forefront on the NFL’s first full slate of games.
+Teams opening the year in empty stadiums knelt, locked arms, raised fists in protest or stayed off the field entirely for the “Star-Spangled Banner” and the Black anthem “Lift Every Voice and Sing” on Sunday as the once-reluctant league brought racial injustice to the forefront on the NFL’s first full slate of games.

-In Atlanta, the teams wore armbands honoring civil rights leader John Lewis and staged the most striking of the day’s gestures: They watched the opening kickoff sail through the end zone for a touchback, took a knee, and remained there for about 10 seconds before trotting off the field to resume the game.
+In Atlanta, the teams wore armbands honoring civil rights leader John Lewis and staged the most striking of the day’s gestures: They barely flinched as the opening kickoff landed beyond the end line, took a knee, and remained there for about 10 seconds before trotting off the field to resume the game.

 “It’s a start,” Falcons running back Todd Gurley said after the game.
 “Are we going to keep doing this? … You don’t want to make it a one-time thing — just like having a good game, and then the rest of the season you do nothing.”